 - Audio clips and grammar exercises are available from MyUni.

 Learning & Teaching Activities

-Learning & Teaching Modes- The teaching of this course is split into three lectures (40 minutes each, prerecorded and available from MyUni to all students enrolled in the coruse, from week 1 of the semester), and two one-hour tutorials per week (11 weeks) live via zoom.
+Learning & Teaching Modes- The teaching of this course is split into three lectures (40 minutes each, prerecorded and available from MyUni to all students enrolled in the coruse, from week 1 of the semester), and two one-hour tutorials per week (12 weeks) delivered live via zoom.